-Having the correct microSD memory card for your dashcam is just as important as using the right key for a lock.
-Without the correct key, you can’t unlock the door; without the correct microSD card, your dashcam footage won’t be saved as it should.
+Having the correct microSD memory card for your dashcam is just as important as using the right key for your car.
+Without the correct key, you can’t unlock the door and start the engine; without the correct microSD card, your dashcam footage won’t be saved as it should.

 While high-tech dashcams will often arrive with the correct microSD card ready to be slotted in, this isn’t always the case.
 As most dashcams have no internal memory, a microSD card is the only way to actually save any footage for potential evidence, so it’s important to find a reliable one.